daveyarwood/blog.djy.io/src/_drafts/minutiae-2.md

 interesting when I heard about it, but I haven't had a good opportunity to try it out yet.
 Now they have an entertaining [tutorial][crux-tutorial] that guides you through the concepts at a gradual pace, interleaving code examples, excerpts of the actual documentation, and a delightful sci-fi story.
-I've gone through the first few chapters and it's quite fun!
+I worked my way through it over the course of a week and it's quite fun!

 # Making slides